jupyter-server/enterprise_gateway/etc/docker/nb2kg/README.md

-This image installs the Jupyter server extensions [NB2KG](https://github.com/jupyter-incubator/nb2kg) and [Jupyter Lab](https://github.com/jupyterlab/jupyterlab) on top of image [jupyter/minimal-notebook](https://github.com/jupyter/docker-stacks/tree/master/minimal-notebook).
+This image installs the Jupyter server extensions [NB2KG](https://github.com/jupyter-incubator/nb2kg) and [Jupyter Lab](https://github.com/jupyterlab/jupyterlab) on top of image [jupyter/base-notebook](https://github.com/jupyter/docker-stacks/tree/master/base-notebook).

 # What it Gives You
 This image is configured to be run against [Jupyter Enterprise Gateway](http://jupyter-enterprise-gateway.readthedocs.io/en/latest/) instances, although running against Jupyter Kernel Gateway instances should be fine.
 It enables the ability to target either form of gateway using either `Jupyter Notebook` or `Jupyter Lab`.
+It also provides necessary support to be used in a `JupyterHub` environment.

-It is built using the latest `minimal-notebook` image and includes the `Jupyter Lab` extension that can be optionally invoked.
+It is built using the latest `base-notebook` image and includes the `Jupyter Lab` extension that can be optionally invoked.
 The tag of the image corresponds to the `NB2KG` release that is included in the image.